markcmiller86/hello-numerical-world/docs/index.md

 Before we use our new application to solve our simple science question, how can we assure ourselves that the code we have written is not somehow seriously broken?

-{% include qanda
-    question='Can you think ways to sanity check the our code?' answer='
-* Compare it to known, validated numerical solutions.
-* Compare it to known analytical solutions.
-* Confirm its behavior at steady state.

-In any case, think about how you would measure _error_.
-' %}

 We know, maybe even intuitively, that if we maintain constant temperatures at
 $$A @ x=0$$ and $$B @ x=L_x$$, then after a long time (e.g. when the solution